allenai/bi-att-flow/README.md

 ```

 ### 3.1 Loading from pre-trained weights
+NOTE: this version is not compatible with the following trained models.
+For compatibility, use [v0.2.1][v0.2.1].

 Instead of training the model yourself, you can choose to use pre-trained weights that were used for [SQuAD Leaderboard][squad] submission.
 Refer to [this worksheet][worksheet] in CodaLab to reproduce the results.
 If you are unfamiliar with CodaLab, follow these simple steps (given that you met all prereqs above):